Inventory Locator Service: History

 In 1985, Williams and his three partners became concerned that ILS might be vulnerable to competition and urged selling the company while it was profitable.
 The other partners agreed to sell and Ryder System, Inc purchased ILS.
 Ryder was a major player in the aircraft parts and service business, but kept ILS operations separate.

 In 1988, ILS moved to a new location in Memphis, Tennessee.
 A switch in business conduct occurred due to the introduction of DOS software to PC users.
 Its first Windows software followed in 1994.

 ILS introduced Internet access to its database in 1999-2000.
 In 2001, ILS was changed from a Tennessee corporation to a Delaware limited liability company.
 It was seeing record usage while other dot-coms folded in the collapse of the Internet bubble.
 It had about 6,000 subscribers at the time, and was succeeding in the face of new competition from start-ups, airlines, and OEMs.

-On September 16, 2019, Hearst’s Camp Systems International Agrees to Acquire Inventory Locator Service (ILS) from the Boeing Company.
-The announcement was made by CAMP President and CEO Vibby Gottemukkala.
-Pending regulatory approval, ILS, headquartered in Memphis, Tennessee, will become part of CAMP.
-Terms of the transaction were not disclosed.
+On September 16, 2019, Hearst’s Camp Systems International acquired Inventory Locator Service (ILS) from the Boeing Company.
+The announcement was made by CAMP President and CEO Vibby Gottemukkala and ILS, headquartered in Memphis, Tennessee, became part of CAMP.